Rushadilly/Revival/posts/Revival #3.md

 > “Jesus, I will never let You go…”

 The sound wavered like a candle flame fighting wind, but it didn’t falter.
-He wasn’t performing; he was remembering.
+<br>He wasn’t performing; he was remembering.

 > “You’ve taken me from the miry clay… set my feet upon the rock…”

 His pace slowed.
-His body swayed ever so slightly, as though the rhythm carried him somewhere else.
-Then he stumbled—a small misstep, no sound but the crunch of dirt—and kept going as if it hadn’t happened, like he’d nearly forgotten he still had weight in this world.
+<br>His body swayed ever so slightly, as though the rhythm carried him somewhere else.
+<br>Then he stumbled—a small misstep, no sound but the crunch of dirt—and kept going as if it hadn’t happened, like he’d nearly forgotten he still had weight in this world.

 Soot’s tail flicked.
-She tilted her head, uneasy.
+<br>She tilted her head, uneasy.

 _Why sing like that?_

 No fear, no shame.
+<br>Just… peace.
-Just… peace.
-She didn’t know anyone who could sound that unguarded.
+<br>She didn’t know anyone who could sound that unguarded.

 > “I love You… I need You… Though my world may fall, I’ll never let You go…”